balataca/aframe-transparent-video-shader/README.md

 # Aframe Transparent Video Shader

-This is a shader to display videos with transparency (Alpha Channel) such as WebM.
+This is a shader to display videos with transparency (Alpha Channel) such as WebM and HEVC H265.

 ## Demo